#1 Ranked Business Brokers for these Industries

 - Day Care & Preschool Business & Property.
 A business that provides daycare for children ages six months to 10 years old.
 They offer child development programs and education classes.
 The owner was ready to retire, and we found a buyer that would show the same care that the owner had for the business.
 The owner will stay on help the new owner learns the business.

 Summary of M&A Industry Experience

-We hope this Document has given you a better understanding of our experience in a variety of industries.
-This list doesn't include all of our experience.
+We hope this document has given you a better understanding of our experience in a variety of industries.
+This list doesn't include all of our expertise.
 It's designed to highlight some of our areas of expertise.

-We focus on selling profitable businesses that have an owner's net income (including owner's salary and benefits of $200,000 to $5 Million.
-If you have a business in that range that you are considering selling we offer a free confidential consultation.
-Please fill out our Seller Registration and one of our Senior Advisors will contact you.
+We focus on selling profitable businesses with an owner's net income (including the owner's salary and benefits of $250,000 to $15 Million.
+If you have a company in that range you are considering selling; we offer a free, confidential consultation.
+Please fill out our Seller Registration, and one of our Senior Advisors will contact you.
 Please view our overview video at Synergy Business Brokers on Youtube.

 There is no fee until your business is sold.
 We'll talk to you more about your business and goals and let you know if it's something we think we can help you with and tell you more about our process.
 Since we don't charge a fee unless the business is sold, we only take on assignments that we think we can be successful with.